 What I love about this lesson is that it takes the word “bravery” and immediately calls its definition into question.
 Often, we use a word like bravery and assume we know what it means.
 Yet, when we isolate the word and look at it from different perspectives, all of a sudden a once familiar word becomes complex and it becomes necessary to recapture its clarity through critical thinking.
-All three criteria of a Big Question are met.
+All three criteria of a really good question are met.

 Though the designer of this lesson, Melissa Kinsey, teaches middle school, I see this activity highly relevant to students in a high school government or history class, where there are many other opportunities to develop operational definitions of words– like “justice” or “fairness“– and then apply these definitions in different settings to build student critical thinking skills.